A quick guide to typical student technology needs at Tufts Univeristy in the summer.

-The university’s learning management site is called “Trunk.”
-A Sakei‐based, open source platform, Trunk is used by Tufts faculty to build course sites, post class resources, contact students, and facilitate discussions.
-This site can be used to support collaborations among multiple users.
+The university’s learning management site is called “Canvas.”
+Canvas is used by Tufts faculty to build course sites, post class resources, contact students, and facilitate discussions.

-Most, but not all, summer faculty will host course material (syllabus, readings, review questions, etc.) on a Trunk course site.
-Access to Trunk and relevant courses materials is achieved by logging on to trunk.tufts.edu with your Tufts Username and a password.
+Most, but not all, summer faculty will host course material (syllabus, readings, review questions, etc.) on a Canvas course site.
+Access to Canvas and relevant courses materials is achieved by logging on to canvas.tufts.edu with your Tufts Username and a password.

 This is a web‐based email reader used to manage your Tufts email.
 It includes calendar and contact management tools as well.

 You must read Tufts University email, since this is the primary way that the univeristy will send you information about registration and payment.
 Also, your course site on Trunk will use your Tufts email address to deliver reminders, data, etc.

 A host of resources and information can be accessed using your phone or other hand‐held device using the Tufts mobile platform.
 It includes a directory of Tufts faculty and staff, maps and directions, and other information services.
 Please be aware that not all services listed are available in the summer.

 If you didn’t bring a computer with you this summer, you can visit a campus computer lab.
 Try the Eaton Hall Computer Lab where there are plenty of PC and Mac machines with full connectivity to Tufts and other services.